pd241008/appwriteblog/README.md

 Port Conflict: If the default port, for example 3000, is being used by another program, the project won't start.
 Check the project documentation for how to configure a different port.

-Consult Project Documentation: Always refer to the project's README file or other documentation for specific instructions.
-These general guidelines might not perfectly match every project's setup

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------